cyrus-and/chrome-remote-interface/README.md

 ### module([options], [callback])

-Connects to a remote instance of Chrome using the [Chrome Debugging Protocol][cdp].
+Connects to a remote instance of Chrome using the [Chrome Debugging Protocol].

 `options` is an object with the following optional properties: